shibatales/traverse-contents/readme.md

    Ensure that the script is configured with the correct paths and categories before running.

+### Merge CSV Files
+1. **Run the Merge Script**
+   The `merge.ts` script is used to combine multiple CSV files into a single CSV file.
+This is useful for consolidating data from various sources.
+   To run this script, navigate to the root directory of the cloned repository and execute:

+   `npx ts-node merge.ts`

+   Ensure that the script is configured with the correct paths to the CSV files before running.

 ## Notes
 - The scripts are configured to ignore directories with "ignore" or "Custom" in their names and `.DS_Store` files.
 Adjust the filtering logic in `traverse.ts` if you need different behavior.